Vinit3116/user-management-api/README.md

 ### Security Considerations

-Environment Variables:
-Sensitive data like database connection strings are stored in .env (not pushed to GitHub).
+**Environment Variables**: Sensitive data like database connection strings are stored in `.env` (not pushed to GitHub).

-Validation:
-All input is validated to prevent injection attacks.

-Error Handling:
+**Input Validation**: Basic validation is implemented (e.g., email format check, required fields).
+However, additional validation (e.g., stronger sanitization, input length limits) can be added for better security.

-API responses do not expose internal errors.
+**Error Handling**: API responses include structured error messages and do not expose internal stack traces.
-Rate Limiting & CORS (For Deployment):
-Can be added to prevent API abuse.

 **Testing with Postman**